gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     mpirun -np 11 gmx_mpi mdrun -ntomp 2 -npme 6 -ntomp_pme 1

-Starts :ref:`mdrun_mpi` with 11 ranks, as above, and require that six of them are dedicated to the PME component with one OpenMP thread each.
+Starts :ref:`gmx mdrun` with 11 ranks, as above, and require that six of them are dedicated to the PME component with one OpenMP thread each.
 The remaining five do the PP component, with two OpenMP threads